 Kate (Hsiao-Ting) Chen

-Kate completed the Bachelor of Medical Science degree at the University of Sydney in 2014.
-Kate was awarded the Sydney Medical School Summer Research Scholarships in 2014 and worked in the group of Centre of Transplant and Renal Research at Westmead Millennium Institute focusing on modification and validation of the Westmead existing panels as well as the application on fresh or frozen patient samples under the supervision of Dr. Min Hu.
+Kate completed the Bachelor of Medical Science (1st class Honours) at the University of Sydney in 2015.
+Kate was awarded the Sydney Medical School Summer Research Scholarships in 2014 and worked in the group of Centre of Transplant and Renal Research at Westmead Millennium Institute focusing on modification and validation of the Westmead existing panels as well as the application on fresh or frozen patient samples under the supervision of Dr Min Hu.

-Kate is currently an Honours student in the Dendritic Cell Research Group.
-Her research is focussed on characterisation of an novel human CD83 knock-in mouse strain to examine a potential immunosuppressive therapeutic antibody 3C12C targeting human CD83 on immune cells under the supervision of Dr. Pablo Silveira.
+During her honour year with Dendritic Cell Research Group, she focused on characterization of a novel human CD83 knock-in mouse model to examine a potential immunosuppressive therapeutic antibody 3C12C targeting human CD83 on immune cells under the supervision of Dr Pablo Silveira.
+Her works was recognized and awarded the Concord Early Career Research Award in 2015.

 Ben Kong studied Medicine at the University of Sydney, completing his general medical training at Concord Hospital and specialist training in medical oncology at Westmead Hospital, where he gained experience in clinical trials of immunotherapy for melanoma, lung and genitourinary cancers.